zer0Kerbal/KerbalKlinic/readme.md

 # KerbalKlinic (NRKK)

-An addon that intruduces method to resurrect dead kerbals for Kerbal Space Program.
+An addon that introduces a method to resurrect dead kerbals for Kerbal Space Program.